This is a 4 part reference guide to getting started with Vagrant, VVV and WordPress.

 Installing VVV Varying Vagrant Vagrants

-Key components you get in your VVV Box
+Key components that you get in your VVV Box

 You get all the above and some more which cover the full gamut of WordPress theme and plugin development.
 Before you install the main VVV it’s best to install 2 needed plugins.